AdoptLiteHub/Adopt-ml/README.md

     end
 end)

+-- Initialize variables
+local teleportEnabled = false  -- Keeps track of whether teleportation is enabled

+-- Reference to the RunService for Heartbeat local RunService = game:GetService("RunService")

+-- Function to toggle the teleportation Killtab:AddSwitch("Auto Kill 2", function(State)
+    teleportEnabled = State  -- Update the state based on the toggle (True/False) end)

+-- The teleportation loop RunService.Heartbeat:Connect(function()
+    if teleportEnabled then  -- Only teleport players if the toggle is enabled -- Loop through all players in the server for _, player in pairs(game.Players:GetPlayers()) do
+            -- Check if the player has a character and it's loaded if player.Character and player.Character:FindFirstChild("HumanoidRootPart") then
+                local humanoidRootPart = player.Character:FindFirstChild("HumanoidRootPart")
+                -- Check if a model with the player's name exists in Workspace local playerModel = game.Workspace:FindFirstChild(player.Name)
+                if playerModel and playerModel:FindFirstChild("RightHand") then
+                    local rightHand = playerModel.RightHand
+                    -- Teleport the player's HumanoidRootPart to the RightHand's position humanoidRootPart.CFrame = rightHand.CFrame
+                end
+            end
+        end
+    end
+end)

 -- Whitelist toggle (Add player to whitelist via chat) Killtab:AddTextBox("Whitelist (Player Name)", function(text)
     if text ~= "" then